0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 8. **Conclusion**
    - The UI and admin console enforce the permission for the usual invite flow, but a different API path (add existing user to team) lacked the same server-side check.
 This is a broken access control issue and lets Members effectively add Guests without permission.

-###Here’s the short version:
+### Here’s the short version:
 - I revoked the `invite_guest` permission from a Member role.
 - I confirmed the normal “invite guest” feature was blocked `403 Forbidden`.
 - Later, I tested another function: adding existing users (members) to a team.
 - And when i change the `user_id` to guest user, the request is successed.
 - The Member could add a Guest user successfully even though they shouldn’t have permission.

-This means the permission check was only enforced in the main invite flow, not at the API level for adding users to teams.
+This means the permission check was only enforced in the main invite flow, and the API level check if the member can add another members teams,  but it isn't check the invite permission even if when the target user is guest.
-This kind of bypass is a good example of **broken access control**.

 ---